 A family trauma left this mom with a drowning-prevention mission

 Laura Metro has the perfect name to be an MK mom.
 The DC resident and her family became honorary Delawareans three years ago, when her son Clay (now 6) nearly drowned in a pool in front of his sister, Maison (now 9), during a Bethany Beach vacation.
 Local responders administered CPR and Clay was MedEvaced to Nemours/Alfred I duPont Hospital for Children in Wilmington, where he recovered with next to no lasting brain damage.
 The ordeal left Laura and husband Matthew with a mission.
-Their C.L.A.Y.
-Foundation promotes a float-first swim method and provides accredited instructors to teach CPR to parents at local in-home “parties.”
+Their CPR Party (a program of the C.L.A.Y.
+Foundation) that teaches CPR, water safety, drowning awareness and advocates for CPR training for all, regardless of financial ability.
+It promotes a float-first swim method and provides accredited instructors to teach CPR to parents at local in-home “parties.”

 About Laura's family.
 "For most of the school year, the Metros can be found on various soccer fields, basketball courts or hiking in Great Falls Park.
 In the summer, you will find us mostly at the pool, as Maison is an excellent swimmer on the swim team.
 This year, Clay is joining the swim team too!
 Clay loves to eat dinosaur chicken nuggets and avocado.
 Maison like to eat sliders with buns and cucumbers with ranch.
 We all, except for Dad, have a major sweet tooth!"